 Bag and Other Items Policy

-- If larger items are required for a medical or accessibility need, please contact Duke Disability Management for additional information and accommodations.
+If larger items are required for a medical or accessibility needs, please contact Duke Disability Management for additional information and accommodations.

 Staying Cool in the Heat

 We encourage guests to hydrate before and during the ceremony.
-Water bottles will be located at multiple stations throughout the venue.
-Sunscreen is encouraged as well as hats and sunglasses.
+Water bottles will be located throughout the venue.
+Sunscreen, hats and sunglasses are also encouraged.

-Make sure to wear appropriately cool layers and dress for the weather the entire day.
-Some walking will be required, so comfortable shoes are recommended.
+Make sure to wear appropriately cool layers and dress for the weather, which can change throughout the day in North Carolina.
+Some walking will be required, so comfortable shoes are also recommended.

 Tobacco-Free Campus